 201 Stephenson Parkway, Suite 2100 Norman, OK 73019

-Managing for a Changing Climate
+Managing for Climate Extremes

 – Recognize the difference between natural and human-driven climate change